Wyntuition/jekyll-now/todo/02-work-internal.md

 After a tough road at NRECA, Seth was willing to switch stacks to join the myUSCIS team and fill a need there.

-"-
-    -
-    -
-    -
-- single-handedly getting the Tech Update newsletter up and running and then bring a team of editors up to speed to help and, eventually take over, that responsibility
+Among all of this, Seth lead getting the Tech Update newsletter up and running and then brought a team of editors up to speed to help and, eventually take over.

--